Oculofacial Plastic & Reconstructive Surgeries: "Functional" (Medically Necessary) and Cosmetic / Aesthetic

 All evaluations and services are completely provided directly by Dr. Archer.
 There are no technicians, just one-on-one with Dr. Archer for that caring and personalized touch!

-Brow Ptosis; (droopy eyebrows)
+Brow Ptosis (droopy eyebrows):

 Direct brow repair involves an incision directly above the upper row of eyebrow lashes, with the tissue to be removed measured beforehand in the office and then marked and removed at the time of surgery.
 There is a double layer closure: deep sutures that are reabsorbed by the body over 4+ months and skin sutures that are removed in the office 1 week after surgery.
 The forehead / scalp area is numb for 6-9 months following surgery.
-However, data shows that sensation nearly always returns, but as it is doing so the patient may experience a "tingling" sensation in the forehead or feel like an insect is crawling on the forehead.
+However, data shows that sensation nearly always returns, but the patient may experience a "tingling" sensation in the forehead or feel like an insect is crawling on the forehead.
 There is a scar directly above each eyebrow and extending out a bit.
 For most people, this settles in with time as natural remodeling of the scar occurs over 6-12 months and is usually barely visible.
 Makeup can be used to cover it.

 Endoscopic Repair For Brow Ptosis

-Droopy Upper Lids: (ptosis)
+Droopy Upper Lids (blepharoptosis):

 To be covered by insurance, the amount of ptosis must impair the upper visual field to under 20 degrees from the horizontal midline, or the lid margin must sit barely above the center of the pupil.
 Bandages are worn overnight only, and skin sutures are removed in the office 1 week after surgery.
 There should not be any pain after surgery and there is usually only minimal bruising and swelling.
 It is very important for the patient to apply cold packs for either 10 minutes every hour while awake, or for 15 minutes every 2 hours on the day of surgery and for the following 3 days.
+While a very successful surgery, a recent study of ASOPRS members, who are specialists in this surgery, indicated a recurrence rate after surgery of up to 25%.
+Dr. Archer's success rate is over 95%, but unexpected recurrences can occur, and the reasons are not always clear.
+Sometimes, a neurologic evaluation is required before surgery to check for disease causing the ptosis, or if there are recurrences of ptosis after the surgery.

-Dermatochalasis: (upper eyelids)
+Dermatochalasis: (excess tissue upper eyelids)

 Dermatochalasis: (lower eyelids)